dayamann/Sentiment-Analysis/README.md

 - The happiness score for the tweet is simply the sum of the “sentiment values” for keywords found in the tweet divided by the number of keywords found in the tweet.
 - If there are none of the given keywords in a tweet, it is just ignored, i.e., you do NOT count it.

+Another file called driver.py shows an example of the program being used.

+# Text Files
 A file called tweets.txt contains the tweets and a file called keywords.txt contains keywords and scores for determining the “sentiment” of an individual tweet.
-These files are described in more detail below.
+More examples of tweet files (tweets1.txt, tweets2.txt) and keyword files (keywords1.txt, keywords2.txt) are provided also.